 Yes.
 Applicants must be signed off as competent for each and every professional capability listed on the certificate.
-If you cannot demonstrate that you have achieved all of these in one post, you may submit multiple certificates to demonstrate the full set.
+If you cannot demonstrate that you have achieved all of these in one post, you may submit other evidence to your signatory to verify.
 If you cannot demonstrate each and every professional capability, you will not be eligible for specialty training at CT1/ST1 level.
 There are no exceptions to this rule.